Ella Fitzgerald and Molly: A Love Story

 Sometimes, when re-visiting relationships I have been lucky enough to have had with women I have loved, the images bring back more visceral emotions like touch, smell, and taste.
 At times the feelings wrought out can be both joyous and painful, but never anything less than wonderfully powerful; love gained; love lost, and the regrets of things not done in this life.
 I wouldn’t trade a photograph I have made for anything, but sometimes it is a double edged sword.

-In early May of 1989 life threw me a wonderful curve ball and I had the great fortune to meet and befriend an extraordinarily intelligent and vivaciously beautiful young lady from Los Angeles, and for the sake of her privacy, I'll call her Molly.
+In late April of 1989 life threw me a wonderful curve ball and I had the great fortune to meet and befriend an extraordinarily intelligent and vivaciously beautiful young lady from Los Angeles, and for the sake of her privacy, I'll call her Molly.
 Miss Molly was dazzlingly cosmopolitan - in other words; a city girl.
 We became acquainted when I gave a slideshow to the group of patron donors she was escorting on a retreat in Yosemite Valley.
 Apparently I did a good job and was invited to be her dining companion at the group dinner later that evening in the great Ahwahnee Hotel dining room.
 We seemed to hit it off immediately.
 For me it was the first and only case of love-at-first-sight in my entire life, and I felt so very comfortable and utterly self assured in her presence.
 Molly apparently felt the same way as she wrote in her first letter to me.

 “I’m so glad you mentioned in your letter that you felt comfortable Saturday night.
 It was just like being a kid again.
 I felt so protected and so comfortable, as if there was no need for me to worry about anything.
 In retrospect that scares me, because I realize that I rarely let myself feel that way as an adult.
 It’s nice to feel comfortable – I can’t wait to feel that way again, soon.”